Redundancy FAQs – An Employer’s Guide

 How long should a redundancy consultation be and when is collective consultation required?

-• allow the individual a fair and proper opportunity to understand fully the matters about which it is being consulted; and
+- Allow the individual a fair and proper opportunity to understand fully the matters about which is being consulted; and

 Accordingly, although it may be fair to conclude these consultation exercises within a week, as a general rule, the shorter the consultation exercise, the greater the chance of an unfair dismissal finding.
-For this reason these exercises can run to a number of weeks and ordinarily include at least two individual consultation meetings.
+For this reason, these exercises can run for a number of weeks and ordinarily include at least two individual consultation meetings.

 Where there is a proposal to dismiss as redundant 20 or more employees within the period of 90 days, then employers will have an obligation to engage in collective consultation with either a trade union representative (if recognised) or an elected employee representative.
 Collective consultation will not eliminate the need for an employer to carry out individual consultation meetings as well.
 The law prescribes a process (which includes a minimum period) for collective consultation.